marcua/blog.marcua.net/_posts/2026-06-15-office-hours.md

 Finally: this is an experiment that I hope to learn from.
 If you have feedback on how I can run things better or differently, please [reach out](mailto:marcua@marcua.net)!

-*Thank you to Josh Blum, Meredith Blumenstock, Daniel Haas, and Eugene Wu for feedback on this idea.*
+*Thank you to Nitesh Banta, Josh Blum, Meredith Blumenstock, Daniel Haas, and Eugene Wu for feedback on this idea.*